don-makav3li666/Online-Retail-Analysis/README.md

   - Top Revenue-Generating Country:

-    United Kingdom is by far the highest revenue contributor, generating £8,187,806.36, which accounts for 84% of total revenue.
-This suggests that the UK is the primary market for this business.
+    **United Kingdom** is by far the highest revenue contributor, generating £8,187,806.36, which accounts for 84% of total revenue.
+This suggests that the **UK** is the primary market for this business.

   - Secondary Markets:

-    Netherlands and Ireland (EIRE) are the next two top contributors, generating £284,661.54 and £263,276.82 respectively.
-Despite being in the top three, their contributions are significantly lower than the UK, making up only around 2.92% and 2.7% of total revenue.
+    **Netherlands** and **Ireland** **(EIRE)** are the next two top contributors, generating £284,661.54 and £263,276.82 respectively.
+Despite being in the top three, their contributions are significantly lower than the **UK**, making up only around 2.92% and 2.7% of total revenue.

   - Other Key Markets:

-    Germany, France, and Australia also contribute notable revenues, collectively accounting for around 5.71% of total revenue.
+    **Germany**, **France**, and **Australia** also contribute notable revenues, collectively accounting for around 5.71% of total revenue.
 Although lower in revenue, they represent important markets outside the UK and nearby European regions.

   - Least Contributing Regions:

-    Countries like Saudi Arabia, Brazil, and Czech Republic have the lowest revenue contributions, each making up 0.01% or less.
+    Countries like **Saudi Arabia**, **Brazil**, and **Czech Republic** have the lowest revenue contributions, each making up 0.01% or less.
 This could indicate limited demand, market entry challenges, or distribution constraints.

  ##### Insights

   - Strong UK Dependency:

-    The heavy revenue concentration in the UK (84%) highlights a reliance on the domestic market.
+    The heavy revenue concentration in the **UK** (84%) highlights a reliance on the domestic market.
 Diversifying revenue sources by expanding internationally could reduce dependency on the UK and spread business risk.

   - Potential for Growth in Top European Markets:

-    Countries like the Netherlands, Ireland, Germany, and France already contribute notable revenue.
+    Countries like the **Netherlands**, **Ireland**, **Germany**, and **France** already contribute notable revenue.
 Increased investment in these markets could help strengthen customer bases and maximize growth.
 For instance, localized marketing or country-specific promotions may help boost sales in these regions.

   - Investigate Barriers in Low-Contribution Countries:

     For markets with negligible contributions, it may be beneficial to investigate potential entry or growth barriers.
-Factors like distribution challenges, import regulations, and currency exchange could be limiting growth in markets such as Brazil, the UAE, and Canada.
+Factors like distribution challenges, import regulations, and currency exchange could be limiting growth in markets such as **Brazil**, the **UAE**, and **Canada**.

 #### II.
 Country with the highest average order value